Matthew Jurman: Sydney FC

 Jurman made his senior debut for Sydney FC off the bench on 9 September 2007 against Perth Glory.
 Throughout his time at Sydney, he went on to make 22 appearances in the league as well as a number of appearances for the club in the 2011 Asian Champions League.
 He scored his only goal for Sydney in a 2–1 away loss to Kashima Antlers.

-Along with a strong finish to the season where he became a first team regular, Jurman is remembered for an incident that occurred during the 2010–11 season after Sydney FC striker Juho Mäkelä scored a crucial goal to put Sydney FC 2–0 ahead over Gold Coast United.
+Along with a finish to the season where he became a first team regular, Jurman is remembered for an incident that occurred during the 2010–11 season after Sydney FC striker Juho Mäkelä scored a goal to put Sydney FC 2–0 ahead over Gold Coast United.
 Mäkelä jumped the fence to celebrate with the club's fans followed by the rest of the squad.
 During the jubilant celebrations, the fence collapsed and pinned Jurman's causing fears that he may have broken his leg.
 Jurman eventually played on and confirmed after the game that there was moderate swelling and bruising but no significant damage sustained.